 In addition, through the work of the CCRT, potential gaps in policies and procedures that may impede the university’s ability to minimize campus climate incidents may be addressed, increasing the likelihood of creating a more welcoming and inclusive environment.

-- Elizabeth Medina, AVP for Student Life/Chief Diversity Officer
+- Elizabeth Medina, VP for Student Affairs/Chief Diversity Officer

 - Annie Ferrera, Campus Counselor